bernardinolintang/bernardinolintang/README.md

 - 🌱 Pursuing a **B.Sc.
 (Hons) in Data Science & Analytics**
 - 💡 Strong interests in **AI/ML, FinTech, and Product Development**
 - 🚀 Experienced in **data science, operations, and leadership** through internships and student organisations
-- 🏆 Finalist at NUS Datathon 2024 (Top 5/75 teams)
+- 🏆 Finalist at NUS SDS Datathon 2024 (Top 5/75 teams)
+- 🏆 Finalist at NUS SDS Hackathon 2025 (Top 3/40 teams)
 - ✨ Believer in teamwork, adaptability, and continuous learning

 ---